PCain02/all_hands_group2_doublingtool/README.md

 Number of runs: 5
 File Path: sortingfunctions.py
 Sorting algorithm: quick_sort
-Run 1 of 5 for quick_sort operation with a list size of 1000 took 0.0004308224 seconds
+Run  1 of  5 for quick_sort operation with a list size of 1000 took 0.0000000000 seconds
-Run 2 of 5 for quick_sort operation with a list size of 2000 took 0.0007622242 seconds
+Run  2 of  5 for quick_sort operation with a list size of 2000 took 0.0019052029 seconds
-Run 3 of 5 for quick_sort operation with a list size of 4000 took 0.0014250278 seconds
+Run  3 of  5 for quick_sort operation with a list size of 4000 took 0.0020380020 seconds
-Run 4 of 5 for quick_sort operation with a list size of 8000 took 0.0030248165 seconds
+Run  4 of  5 for quick_sort operation with a list size of 8000 took 0.0094642639 seconds
-Run 5 of 5 for quick_sort operation with a list size of 16000 took 0.0064024925 seconds
+Run  5 of  5 for quick_sort operation with a list size of 16000 took 0.0125412941 seconds

-Linear
+Behold the worst-case time complexity analysis!
+The ratio was 1.3251209189842805 which rounds to 1 which means that the worst-case time complexity is likely logarithmic!
 ```

 #### Python Sort input: